 - The cookie is a session cookie.
 This means your referred client must sign-up with Paddy Power within the same browser session that he clicked your link.
 Otherwise you lose him.
 This probably loses 50% of all your referrals.
 The standard is for a 30-day cookie.
 A session cookie is a con and is indicative of the affiliate-unfriendly thought processes at work at Paddy Power.
-The only other program to do this is their compatriot, and an equally unattractive proposal for affiliates, the hopeless Boylesports.

 - Negative rollover & Contempt For Affiliates: We managed to negotiate a longer cookie time and also cross-channel promotion.
 However when we had a good month in terms of revenue generation they secretly imposed negative rollover on us.
 They claim they don’t impose this though their terms and conditions leaves it as an option to them.
 Given they only give 25% revenue share on sports this once again made them deeply uncompetitive.
 In addition they made the negative rollover change without informing us.
 We noticed it in the stats.
 The first email sent querying it was replied to by one of their affiliate managers and he just cut and pasted their terms and conditions about negative rollover as a response.
 As well as being plain rude, it was effectively telling us to drop dead.
 It also highlighted the sheer contempt they have for affiliates.
 When we spoke to a more senior member of their team we were told our sign-ups had dropped, which they had.
 We had still referred 12 sign-ups in the month they imposed this change and their affiliate manager had been busy falsely claiming on the forums that they only imposed negative rollover on “inactive accounts.”